doabayomi/aiv_project/README.md

 ---

-## 📊 Research Findings & Benchmarks
+## 📊 Research Findings \& Benchmarks

-As part of the thesis, this platform was used to benchmark SLAM performance using a novel **"Clutter Index"** to quantify environmental complexity.
+As part of the thesis, this platform was used to **benchmark and analyze** SLAM performance across varying indoor conditions using a novel **"Clutter Index"** to quantify environmental complexity.
+The primary contribution was the *documentation* of performance degradation rather than a coded solution for it.

 * **Trajectory Accuracy (RMSE):** 8.24 cm.
 * **Localization Accuracy:** $\sim$10 cm relative to ground truth.